dboland/minc/BUILD.md

 	make opt

 **Note**: you will probably get some error messages here.
-These are all about your 'Makefile.inc' file.
+These will guide you to set up the 'config.inc' file.
 Use vim to edit it and define the indicated variable.

 ## Step 1: build the kernel